 CBD's potential to counteract THC's negative effects:

 CBD also has the potential to counteract some of the unwanted side effects of THC.
-For instance, CBD could help mitigate anxiety or paranoia that some individuals experience when consuming high-THC products.
-This is another example of how CBD’s interaction with the endocannabinoid system can modulate the effects of THC.
+For instance, CBD could help mitigate anxiety or paranoia that some individuals experience when consuming high-THC, or cannabis products.

 Final thoughts